yeshua453/website/docs/controls/video.md

 ### `alignment`

 Defines the Alignment of the viewport.
-See [`Container.alignment`](/docs/controls/container#alignment) for more details.
+Alignment is an instance of [`alignment.Alignment`](/docs/reference/types/alignment) class.

-Defaults to `Alignment.center`.
+Defaults to `alignment.center`.

 ### `aspect_ratio`